XRPL-Labs/Xaman-Issue-Tracker/RESPONSIBLE-DISCLOSURE.md

 ## How to report

-If you believe you found a security issue in one of our systems, please notify us as soon as possible by [sending a ticket using our support portal](https://support.xumm.app/hc/en-us/requests/new).
+If you believe you found a security issue in one of our systems, please notify us as soon as possible by sending a support request per email: [support] @ [xaman.app]

 ## Rules